mariegrace31/blogApp/README.md

 ### Prerequisites

-> This project requires you to have ruby on your Local Environment.
+> This project requires you to have Ruby in your Local Environment.

 ### Setup